Fat Loss and Gaining Muscle Mass

 Proper diet includes daily intake of green salads, drinking 2 liters of water at least (this is not juices, soft drinks, coffee, but pure simple water), intake of protein around 2 grams per kg body weight, fats around 2 grams per kg, and carbs 40 grams a day at most.
 Yes, this is hardcore.
 But body fat is hardcore too.

-Green salads and other vegetables are necessary as they contain dietary fiber.
+Green salads and other vegetables are necessary as they contain dietary fiber, besides vitamins and minerals.
 Dietary fiber is the most complex carbohydrate and it is not broken down in the body, it’s eliminated out.
 Dietary fiber is exceptionally useful in the digestion of food and it cleans the intestines.
 It also reduces insulin response which means it slows down the accumulation of fat.

 Don’t buy skimmed milk or any low-fat dairy products if you wish to lose body fat.
 These products have less fats but more carbohydrates.
 And the mechanism by which the accumulation of fat takes place is mainly triggered by the presence of CARBOHYDRATES.
 Carbs trigger insulin spikes.
 Insulin then performs CONVERSION OF THE EXCESS CARBOHYDRATES INTO FAT AND STORES IT AS BODY FAT.
 It also stores the excess of ingested dietary fat.